 - Enables the provider to track the patient history across all the services they have solicited and serve their needs better.

-- Allows the provider to get additional patient intelligence in terms of improving patient engagements
+- Allows the provider to get additional patient intelligence in terms of improving future patient engagements.

 - Helps the provider to use patient feedback to proactively address issues for other patients.